 Buttons are among the most popular interactive elements of a user interface.
-What’s more, they are vital in creating solid interactions and positive user experience.
+What’s more, they are vital in creating solid interactions and a positive user experience.
 Today, continuing the set of UI/UX glossary posts, we have collected here the definitions and examples for the widely used types of buttons we daily seen on websites and mobile apps.

 What Is a Button?

 A button is an interactive element that enables to get the expected interactive feedback from the system following a particular command.
 Basically, a button is a control that allows a user to directly communicate with the digital product and send the necessary commands to achieve a particular goal.
 For example, it may be the task to send an email, buy a product, download some data or a piece of content, turn on the player, and tons of other possible actions.
 One of the reasons why buttons are so popular and user-friendly is that they efficiently imitate interaction with the objects in the physical world.

 Modern UI buttons are really diverse and can serve plenty of purposes.
 Typical and frequently used buttons which present an interactive zone are usually clearly marked out for visibility, having a particular geometric shape, and often supported with the copy explaining what action will be fulfilled via this button.
 Designers have to apply considerable time and effort to create effective and noticeable buttons that are naturally integrated into the general stylistic concept but are contrast enough to stand out in the layout.

 Let’s check the types of buttons widely used in mobile and web interfaces.